-5. Infected Mushroom Gatekeeper By Polyverse Review
+9. Infected Mushroom Gatekeeper By Polyverse (Great as a Trance Gate)

-This allows for a clean, fast, dynamic, and punchy gating in your channel processing with no compromises to sound.
+This allows for clean, fast, dynamic, and punchy gating in your channel processing with no compromises to sound.
 Built-in ‘Boost’ and ‘Clip’ features offer extra punch.
-Using the tempo sync that is built into Gatekeeper will allow you to sync it with your DAW’s BPM.
+Using the tempo sync built into Gatekeeper will allow you to sync it with your DAW’s BPM.

-Moreover, Gatekeeper has a very eye-catching GUI that is complex and very effective but still remaining easy to use.
+Moreover, Gatekeeper has a very eye-catching GUI that is complex and effective but remains easy to use.

-- Each envelope has an amp, time and pan controls
+- Each envelope has an amp, time, and pan controls.

-- Sidechaining is possible using Gatekeeper to duck sounds while others are playing to prevent muddiness
+- Sidechaining is possible using Gatekeeper to duck sounds while others are playing to prevent muddiness.

-- Comes pre-equipped with hundreds of presets
+- It comes pre-equipped with hundreds of presets

 C1 Compressor by Waves combines two modules which are Compressor/Expander & Gate/Expander.